aiirononeko/worker-go/README.md

 | **Use‑Case** | App layer with memory repo DI |
 | **Contract** | Dredd / Prism vs OpenAPI |
 | **Integration** | GitHub Actions: `wrangler d1` local + Worker |

+## ✅ Validation Strategy

+- **Library**: Utilizes `go-playground/validator/v10` for struct validation.
+- **Interface Layer (HTTP Handlers)**:
+    - Responsible for basic validation of request DTOs (Data Transfer Objects).
+    - Uses struct tags (`validate:",omitempty"`) on DTO fields (e.g., `CreateMenuRequest`) to define rules like `required`, `gte`, `lte`, etc.
+    - After decoding the request body into a DTO struct, `validator.Struct()` is called.
+    - If validation fails, a structured `400 Bad Request` response is returned to the client, typically using the common `SendJSONError` helper and `apperror.ErrBadRequest`.
+- **Application Layer (Commands/Queries)**:
+    - Handles more complex business rule validation that might involve checking state or interacting with repositories (e.g., checking for uniqueness before creation, validating existence of related entities).
+    - Uses custom error types like `command.ErrValidation` or `command.ErrMenuNameConflict` for specific business rule violations.
+    - Also responsible for validating inputs not part of the request body DTO (e.g., DeviceID parsed from context).
+- **Domain Layer (Entities/Value Objects)**:
+    - Enforces invariants through constructors or methods (e.g., `entity.NewDeviceID` validates UUID format).
+    - Ensures that domain objects are always in a valid state.